 “Eighty-six the design.
 We’re losing too much money.”

 Engineer’s ink: white-out for correcting mistakes.
-In other words, since engineers make so many mistakes, they need a lot of white-out.
+Since engineers make many mistakes, they need their own white-out.

 “Get me some engineer’s ink for these design drawings.”

 Fat finger error: a human error caused by pressing the wrong key on a calculator or keyboard.